KarolinHem/TESTING/SECURITY.md

 # Security Policy

 ## Reporting a Vulnerability
-If you think that you have found a security vulnerability in SignServer, please report it to this email address:  [security@primekey.com](mailto:security@primekey.com)
+If you think that you have found a security vulnerability, please report it to this email address:  [security@primekey.com](mailto:security@primekey.com)

 _:memo:**Question: Should we set up a keyfactor email address instead?**_